 Extravagant Statement Sleeve

 2019 Fall/Winter was all about the statement sleeve and we absolutely loved it.
-However, the beloved trend isn’t quite done with yet…the extravagant styled sleeve has made its way into the Spring/Summer Season.
-Whether it be a quirky shaped sleeve, heavily embellished or a flared and voluminous silhouette; this is the perfect addition to complete any bridal look.
-This stunning flared sleeve showcases a beautiful contrast between a pure silk organza and a subtle hail spot tulle.
+However, the beloved trend isn’t quite done with yet…the extravagantly styled sleeve has made its way into the Spring/Summer Season.
+Whether it be a quirky-shaped sleeve, heavily embellished or a flared and voluminous silhouette; this is the perfect addition to complete any bridal look.
+This stunning flared sleeve showcases a beautiful contrast between pure silk organza and a subtle hail spot tulle.
 The frilly layered neckline feature extends into a unique bell shape which reflects the seamless tailored fit and flare styled skirt.
 Atelier Eme showcases a fantastic way to incorporate elegance and regality into any bridal look without needing to compensate with beading and sparkles.
 An extravagant statement sleeve doesn’t necessarily mean heavily embellished details and full-length French laces.
-A statement sleeve could simple be created from a divine pure silk fabric and cut in a unique way to add a special, contemporary touch.
+A statement sleeve could simple be created from divine pure silk fabric and cut in a unique way to add a special, contemporary touch.

 Designer: Atelier Eme